Skip to main content

 Crepes with Fresh Berries, Chocolate Sauce and Powdered sugar

-From Paris to Berlin it was time for owners Jean-Philippe and Vincent.
-Here they share their passion for crêpes and galettes with you.
-The galletes are offered in many variations and different types of cheese.
-Fruit and vegetables are fresh and seasonal.
-Thanks to 100% buckwheat flour, all galletes are gluten-free.
-The homemade crêpes are actually baked with wheat flour, but can also be prepared for you with buckwheat flour.
+Owners Jean-Philippe and Vincent made the move from Paris to Berlin.
+Here, they share their passion for crêpes and galettes with you.
+The galettes are available in many variations and with different types of cheese.
+The vegetables and fruit are fresh and seasonal.
+Thanks to 100% buckwheat flour, all galettes are gluten-free.
+The homemade crêpes are actually made with wheat flour, but can also be prepared with buckwheat flour for you.

 Where: Pappelallee 15, Prenzlauer Berg